Fine tuning SMLs

 Copy

 Now we create a function to tokenize the text.
-We are going to make it so that all sentences have the same length, so that the tokenizer will truncate when necessary and add padding tokens when necessary.
-We also tell it to return pytorch tensors.
+We will do this in such a way that all statements have the same length, so the tokenizer will truncate when necessary and add padding tokens when necessary.
+Additionally, we specify that it should return pytorch tensors.

-We make the length of each statement 768 tokens because we are using the small GPT2 model, which as we saw in the GPT2 post has an embedding dimension of 768 tokens.
+We make the length of each sentence 768 tokens because we are using the small GPT2 model, which as we saw in the GPT2 post has an embedding dimension of 768 tokens.

 def tokenize_function(examples):